How to Test and Verify Your PixelFlow CAPI Setup

 Healthy setup indicator: You should see both browser-based events and server-side events on your Meta Events Manager chart.
 The green line (server events from PixelFlow CAPI) should closely follow the blue line (browser events from Meta Pixel).
 This shows PixelFlow is successfully sending events through both channels.

-Step 4: Test Events Mode (Optional but Recommended)
+4: Test Events Mode (Optional but Recommended)

 For real-time debugging and verification, use Meta's Test Events tool to watch events as they arrive.